Why Every Business Needs DMARC

 Whatever the size of your business – DMARC provides universal benefits for all.

 - Full visibility.
-When you implement DMARC, it will send you reports with all the traffic happening on your domain.
+When you implement a DMARC record, it will send you reports with all the traffic happening on your domain.
 If there are any unsolicited email senders – you will easily detect them.

 - Control.
 With the DMARC reporting system, you get full control over the email sending sources.
 You can handle authentication issues when they appear with legitimate senders, and block unauthorized emails.